zer0Kerbal/Taerobee/readme.md

 ### Help Wanted
 >
-> * Would love someone to convert from FireSpitter to Stock and/or KSPWheel
 > * Variant Textures and code to make it work always welcome!
 > * Model updates to Unity 2019